ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 }
 ```

 Well done!
-Your timestamp plugin is now ready.
+When you rebuild the editor, you should be able to see that your timestamp plugin is working.

 ## Demo